Blog Layout

 Benefits of Offering Small Business Group Health Insurance

 As a small business owner, you have several options regarding what type of health coverage you offer to employees.
-These include health savings accounts (HSA), which employees contribute to for their healthcare coverage.
+These include health savings accounts (HSAs), which employees contribute to for their healthcare coverage.

 Another form of health coverage is a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA).
-A QSEHRA enables small employers to provide their employees with untaxed reimbursement of specific healthcare expenses.
+A QSEHRA is a type of health reimbursement arrangement (HRA) that enables small employers to provide their employees with untaxed reimbursement of specific healthcare expenses.

 When you offer group health insurance, you don’t have to offer an HSA or contribute under a QSEHRA.
 You’re only required to pay 50% of eligible employee coverage towards the cheapest plan.